Transfer-Entropy-Regularized Markov Decision Processes: Main Results

-Since an analytical expression \eqref{eqoptcond} is available for the the necessary optimality condition, one can apply various numerical methods to solve \eqref{eqoptcond} to find an optimal solution candidate.
+The optimality condition \eqref{eqoptcond} can be utilized to develop a numerical algorithm to find an optimal solution candidate to the simplified TERMDP \eqref{eqsimpleprob}.
 Unfortunately, it will soon be shown that the optimality condition \eqref{eqoptcond} is only necessary in general.
-Since \eqref{eqoptcond} is a nonlinear condition, it is possible that \eqref{eqoptcond} admits multiple distinct solutions, some of which may corresponds to local minima and saddle points of the simplified TERMDP \eqref{eqsimpleprob}.
-Theorem~\ref{theooptcond} is consistent with the previously obtained results in \cite{charalambous2014optimization} and \cite{stavrou2015information}.
-However, the result is refined in \eqref{eqoptcond} by reflecting the underlying Makovian structure of the simplified TERMDP \eqref{eqsimpleprob}.
+Since \eqref{eqoptcond} is a nonlinear condition, it is possible that \eqref{eqoptcond} admits multiple distinct solutions, some of which may correspond to local minima and saddle points of the simplified TERMDP \eqref{eqsimpleprob}.
+Theorem~\ref{theooptcond} is closely related to the previously obtained condition in \cite{charalambous2014optimization} and \cite{stavrou2015information}.
+Theorem~\ref{theooptcond} refines the results of \cite{charalambous2014optimization} and \cite{stavrou2015information} by incorporating the underlying Makovian structure of the simplified TERMDP \eqref{eqsimpleprob}.

 \ifdefined\IFAUTART

 \fi

 \ifdefined\IFIEEE